justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 * Tests are straightforward to specify and find, and can be run in both Babashka and Clojure.
 * Fiddle code can be kept outside of the main namespaces.

+It's nice to have the regular Clojure development experience and then end up with a quick-running script.
+See the repository's [README][9] for more information about using it for yourself.

 # Combining power with ease of use

 One thing I've been experimenting with lately is using some of the `bb-scripts` libraries in my single-file scripts.
 The reason I want to do this is that I want my scripts to be well behaved citizens of the terminal.
 Every script should respond to `--help` and exit with a non-zero code if the arguments are invalid.
 With single-file scripts, this results in needing to implement the same boilerplate handling in each script.
 It's much easier in the `bb-scripts` incubator as there are shared namespaces to handle this.

-So, to bring the shared namespaces over, I created the [`lib.script.alpha`][9] namespace.
+So, to bring the shared namespaces over, I created the [`lib.script.alpha`][10] namespace.
 It bundles together argument parsing and reporting into a single function.

 For example, here's a very simple script to add two numbers.
 As you can see, almost half the script is devoted to command line argument handling.